taosdata/TDengine/docs/en/04-data-in/02-dca/35-schemaless-opentsdb-json.md

 ---
 sidebar_label: OpenTSDB JSON Protocol
 title: Schemaless - OpenTSDB JSON Protocol
-description: Insert data in OpenTSDB JSON Protocol
+description: This document describes how to insert schemaless data with the OpenTSDB JSON protocol.
 ---

 <!-- exclude -->